Therapists hate selling therapy.

 A few sections down from here, this article will delve into descriptions of the beliefs that can be installed by trauma.

 If you feel this may trigger you, or you do not have the capacity for deep thinking or feeling into such beliefs about yourself, it is advisable to avoid reading.
 Venture gently and kindly forward.

 What Are Sales?

-If you’re in your cognitive mind, and not referencing any lived experiences of selling, being sold to, or traumas triggered by feelings related to sales, the definition is very straightforward.
+The concept of sales is simple to grasp if you’re in your cognitive mind, and not referencing any emotional lived experiences of selling, being sold to, or traumas triggered by feelings related to sales.

 If I can make custom hats, I might set up a hat shop and start letting people know, “hey, I can make custom hats.
 If you want a custom hat, I’m here.”

 If someone hears about my shop and comes to visit my shop, I would start engaging in sales the minute I start talking to them.